mstaniak/PiADwR/README.md

-# Wprowadzenie_do_R_2019 / Introduction to R
+# Programowanie i analiza danych w R / Programming and data analysis with R

-Materials for the "Introduction to R" course at Mathematical Institute, University of Wrocław (2019/2020)
+Materials for the "Programming and data analysis with R" course at Mathematical Institute, University of Wrocław (2019/2020)

 Course information (in polish) / Informacje o zajęciach (po polsku)